ooni/probe-cli/CONTRIBUTING.md

 - use `./internal/model.ErrorToStringOrOK` when
 an experiment logs intermediate results

-- do not call `netxlite.NewDefaultCertPool` unless you need to modify a copy of the default Mozilla CA pool (when using `netxlite` as the underlying library--which is the common case--you can just leave the `RootCAs` to `nil` in a `tls.Config` and `netxlite`
+- do not call `netxlite.netxlite.NewMozillaCertPool` unless you need to modify a copy of the default Mozilla CA pool (when using `netxlite` as the underlying library--which is the common case--you can just leave the `RootCAs` to `nil` in a `tls.Config` and `netxlite`